Do You Have to Winterize an RV or Camper?

 4. Bypass Your Water Heater

-Before you add antifreeze to your camper, you will need to bypass the water heater.
+Before adding antifreeze to your camper, you must bypass the water heater.
 Bypassing the water heater prevents antifreeze from getting into your water heater.
 Some RVs come with a bypass.
 If your RV does not have a water heater bypass, you will need to install a bypass kit.
 You can also have this done at an RV service center.

 5. Add Antifreeze to Your RV

-To get antifreeze into your RV system, you will need to do one of two things.
+You will need to do one of two things to get antifreeze into your RV system.
 You can install a water pump converter kit or disconnect the inlet side of your water pump and connect clear tubing.
 You can then put the other end of the tube into your container antifreeze.

 Finally, pour a cup of antifreeze down your drains and the toilet.
 Flush the antifreeze into the holding tank.
 Make sure all faucets are closed, and you are done!

-Whether you choose to winterize yourself or have it done at a service center, winterizing your RV is a smart choice to make.
+Whether you winterize yourself or have it done at a service center, winterizing your RV is a smart choice.
 Winterizing protects your investment and gives you peace of mind.
 No matter how low the temperatures drop, your RV is safe from water damage with proper winterization.
 Now you can kick back, relax, and start planning your spring camping adventures!

 And in the spring when it’s time to de-winterize your RV check out this handy checklist!